jgguerriero/Twitter-web-scraper/README.md

 # X(FKA Twitter)-web-scraper
-## Basic web scraper to extract tweet (i.e., post) and user info for a given search.
+## Basic web scraper to extract tweet (i.e., post) and user info for a given keyword search.

 The web scraper is functional as of 2024-02-28.
 It will likely need to be updated over time to reflect changes in X's web layout or edge cases not originally considered.